Ashley Graham (Resident Evil)

-Ashley Graham (アシュリー・グラハム, Ashurī Gurahamu) is a character in Resident Evil (Biohazard in Japan), a survival horror video game series created by Japanese company Capcom.
-She was introduced in the 2005 video game Resident Evil 4, in which she is presented as the daughter of the sitting President of the United States.
+Ashley Graham (アシュリー・グラハム, Ashurī Gurahamu) is a character in the Resident Evil survival horror video game series created by the Japanese company Capcom.
+Introduced in the 2005 video game Resident Evil 4, she is the daughter of the game's sitting President of the United States.
 She is briefly held captive by the Spanish cult Los Iluminados as a means of gaining influence over the United States President before being rescued by the game's protagonist, Leon S. Kennedy.

 Ashley was originally designed by game designer Yasuhisa Kawamura as an important player character in the original version of Resident Evil 4.
 Her role was changed into that of companion character who is defenseless following a major structural change in the development team which led to the cancellation of the original version of Resident Evil 4.
-Her characterization has received a largely negative reception from video game publications, with many questioning her relevance as a stereotypical damsel in distress or usefulness as a sidekick character.
+Her characterization in the original 2005 game received a largely negative reception from gaming publications, with many questioning her relevance as a stereotypical damsel in distress or usefulness as a sidekick character.
+In the 2023 remake, she was more positively received after being redesigned to have a more pleasant experience escorting her.